mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/data-management.md

 * IBM DB2 11.1
 * MariaDB 5.5, 10.0, 10.1
 * MySQL 5.5, 5.6, 5.7

+For integration purposes, Mendix supports integration with any database via the JDBC protocol.

 For details, see [What Databases Does Mendix Support?](data-storage#database-support)